 - Shiksha Shastri Entrance Test (SSET) for B.Ed.

 - Combined Shiksha Acharya Entrance Test (CSAET) for M.Ed.

 Sanskrit has played a vital role in the development of all Indian languages and in the preservation of the cultural heritage of India.
 No Indian language can flourish without the help of Sanskrit.
 Sanskrit also provides the theoretical foundation of ancient sciences.
 Hence, it becomes essential to preserve and propagate Sanskrit for all-round development of India.
 Fully conscious of this responsibility, the Govt. of India, in pursuance of the recommendations of the Sanskrit Commission (1956-57) constituted a Central Sanskrit Board, which recommended the establishment of a Rashtriya Sanskrit Sansthan.
-Accordingly, the Rashtriya Sanskrit Sansthan was established in October 1970 as an autonomous organisation registered under the Societies Registration Act, 1860 for the development, preservation and promotion of Sanskrit learning all over the country and abroad.
+Accordingly, the Rashtriya Sanskrit Sansthan was established in October 1970 as an autonomous organization registered under the Societies Registration Act, 1860 for the development, preservation, and promotion of Sanskrit learning all over the country and abroad.
 The Sansthan is fully financed by the Government of India and works as a vital agency of the Central Government.

 To get fastest exam alerts and government job alerts in India, join our Telegram channel.